MummanaSubramanya/selenium-grid4-ecs-fargate/README.md

 # Run selenium tests at scale using Latest Selenium Grid 4 ECS Fargate
-Finally we have the selenium grid 4 on ECS fargate
+Finally we have the selenium grid 4 on ECS fargate now we can run integration and regression tests quicker and cheaper to improve the CI/CD process.

-This article talks about an approach that can help customers run integration and regression tests quicker and cheaper to improve the CI/CD process.
+I might not have followed the best practices.
+But this should give you an idea how to implement.

 # Introduction
 NOTE: This Selenium Grid 4 is created using AWS CLI and Console and Idea of this implementation was inspired from project